wasp-lang/web/docs/tutorials/todo-app/listing-tasks.md

 While we could call query directly as `getTasks()`, calling it as `useQuery(getTasks)` gives us the reactivity (React component gets re-rendered if result of the query changes).

-With these changes, you should be seeing text "No tasks" on the screen.
+With these changes, you should be seeing text "No tasks" on the screen:

 <img alt="Todo App - No Tasks"
      src={useBaseUrl('img/todo-app-no-tasks.png')}